RachMink/AWK-data-analysis/README.md

 - calculates the average age of the discharged prisoners
 - prints all this information to a new file

 This raw data is downloaded from [NYCOpenData](https://data.cityofnewyork.us/Public-Safety/Inmate-Discharges/94ri-3ium).
+The dataset includes the inmate ID, data admitted, date released, race, gender , age , inmate status, and convicted charge.
+For this project I will utilize the gender and age (columns 5 and 6) of the inmate information.

 ## How To Use
 *please be sure that curl is installed on your computer before doing this exercize*